Thursday, July 19, 2018

 All the rituals based on the mythical Gods will not yield any fruits and they are meant for the ignorant populace.

 All the Puranic non-Vedic adulteration by dualist sages has to be bifurcated from the Vedas to get the pure essence of Vedas.
-Dualist Gurus introduced non-Vedic Gods and rituals and code of conduct in the name of Vedas.
+Dualist Gurus introduced non-Vedic Gods rituals and code of conduct in the name of Vedas.
 All the non-Vedic worships of Gods are barred by Vedas.

-On Vedic perspective worshipping such non-Vedic Gods is superstition.
+From a Vedic perspective worshipping such non-Vedic Gods is superstition.

 Swami Vivekananda: ~ “If superstition enters, the brain is gone.
 Superstition is our great enemy, but bigotry is worse.

-Sage Sri, Sankara:~ VC Let erudite scholars quote all the scripture, let Gods be invoked through sacrifices, let elaborate rituals be performed, let personal Gods be propitiated---yet, without the realization of one‘s identity with the Self, there shall be no liberation for the individual, not even in the lifetimes of a hundred Brahmas put together (verses-6)
+Sage Sankara:~ VC Let erudite scholars quote all the scripture, let Gods be invoked through sacrifices, let elaborate rituals be performed, let personal Gods be propitiated---yet, without the realization of one‘s identity with the Self, there shall be no liberation for the individual, not even in the lifetimes of a hundred Brahmas put together (verses-6)

 The seeker of truth must know the difference between the ordinary concept of God and the truth about God.
 The seeker is not concerned with the ordinary concept of God but he is only concerned with the truth of God.